anniefenton/milestone-project-1/README.md

 1. Log into GitHub and located the desired GitHub repository.
 2. Click on the 'Settings' icon at the top of the repository page.
 3. Scroll down the panel on the left-side of the page and click on the 'Pages' section.
 4. Under the 'Source' section, click on the 'None' dropdown button and select 'main'.
+Then click '/docs' in the next drop-down button.
 Then click 'Save'.
+5. Wait about 10 minutes for the site to be built before clicking on the link above in the blue box.

 ## Credits
-Code that was taken from other sources has been credited in the .html files and includes it's URL source.
-Sources are Code Insitute's project videos and Bootstrap documentation.

 ### Content
 All code, except where credited to other, was written by the developer.
 ### Media
+Images were taken from open source websites.
+The image on the index.html page is the developer's own image.
 ### Code
+Code that was taken from other sources has been credited in the .html files and includes it's URL source.
+Sources are Code Insitute's project videos and Bootstrap documentation.
 ### Acknowledgements
+The devloper would like to thank her mentor for helpful feedback, and the tutor support team for their support.